Introduction to Civil Claims

 Special Process Servers

-Information on the use of special pocess servers for cases filed in the Justice of the Peace Courts including a list of approved Special Process Servers
+Information on the use of special process servers for cases filed in the Justice of the Peace Courts including a list of approved Special Process Servers

 Debt--A debt action is a claim for a sum of money.